zenomt/webid-auth-protocol/README.md

 endpoint.
 That means the API endpoint will probably be at a different origin from the original URI.

-A successful response is made in the same manner as one for the `token_endpoint`.
+A successful response is made in the same manner as one for the `pop_endpoint`.

 TBD: error response.